Rolling Down

 NEW ADJUSTED YIELD – 3.12%

-So what’s the tradeoff here?
-From a dividend yield perspective, there’s not a huge difference between the two results.
+So what was the trade off here?
+From a dividend yield perspective, there's not a huge difference between the two results.
 A $56.40 adjusted cost basis results in a 3.12% dividend yield vs. the 3.04% yield on the $57.80 cost basis.

-What I’m giving up is a certain amount of premium income, which is OK since my objective isn’t to maximize option income but rather to acquire PG shares as cheaply as possible.
+What I gave up by rolling was a certain amount of premium income (nearly half as it turned out), but for me that was OK since my objective wasn't to maximize option income but rather to acquire PG shares as cheaply as possible.

-And if I’m sitting on a short put at the $60 strike near expiration and the stock is significantly below that level, I’m not going to have many choices.
-The deeper in the money the put is, the less success I'm going to have rolling down and out or even just rolling out for additional premium.
+The deeper in the money the put is, the less success I'm going to have trying to roll down and out or even just rolling out for additional premium.

 The Patience of the Long Term Option Investor